DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 Just as with interface, putting the type parameter on the class itself lets us make sure all of the properties of the class are working with the same type.

 As we cover in [our section on classes](https://www.typescriptlang.org/docs/handbook/2/classes.html), a class has two sides to its type: the static side and the instance side.
-Generic classes are only generic over their instance side rather than their static side, so when working with classes, static members can not use the class’s type parameter.
+Generic classes are only generic over their instance side rather than their static side, so when working with classes, static members can not use the class's type parameter.

 ## Generic Constraints

 If you remember from an earlier example, you may sometimes want to write a generic function that works on a set of types where you have some knowledge about what capabilities that set of types will have.
-In our `loggingIdentity` example, we wanted to be able to access the `.length` property of `arg`, but the compiler could not prove that every type had a `.length` property, so it warns us that we can’t make this assumption.
+In our `loggingIdentity` example, we wanted to be able to access the `.length` property of `arg`, but the compiler could not prove that every type had a `.length` property, so it warns us that we can't make this assumption.

 ```ts
 function loggingIdentity<Type>(arg: Type): Type {